aabccd021/tiny-cookie-session/README.md

 we don't need additional processing like salting or peppering.

 The session id and token are hashed using SHA-256 before being stored in the database.
-This way a database leak would not lead to token theft.
+This way a database leak would not lead to session hijacking.

 Hashing the id and token on every request might seem expensive, but it's no more demanding than cookie signing, which is a common practice in web services.